EricFor/Sprig/README.md

 ## 📝 Notes

-- The recipe generation is currently using a simplified database.
-In production, you would integrate with a recipe API or database.
+- Recipe generation uses Google Gemini AI to create personalized recommendations based on detected ingredients.
 - Shopping suggestions are mock data.
 In production, integrate with store APIs or location services.
-- The model may not detect all food items perfectly.
+- The Roboflow model may not detect all food items perfectly.
 Results depend on image quality and food visibility.
+- Gemini API responses are parsed and formatted for the frontend automatically.

 ## 📄 License